 Criteria JORC Code Explanation Commentary Costs The derivation of, or assumptions made, regarding projected capital costs in the study.
 The methodology used to estimate operating costs.
 Allowances made for the content of deleterious elements.
 The source of exchange rates used in the study.
 Derivation of transportation charges.
 The basis for forecasting or source of treatment and refining charges, penalties for failure to meet specification, etc. The allowances made for royalties payable, both Government and private.
 The Feasibility Study was completed in 2008 using both independent and internal cost estimates.
 These costs were updated in 2012.
 Both government and private royalties are payable.
 All royalties were considered as part of the Feasibility Study.
-Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment charges, penalties, net smelter returns, etc. The derivation of assumptions made of metal or commodity price(s), for the principal metals, minerals and co-products. exchange rates and commodity prices presented below.
-These prices have been set by corporate management and are considered a realistic forecast of expected commodity prices and Market assessment The demand, supply and stock situation for the particular commodity, consumption trends and factors likely to affect supply and demand into the future.
+Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment charges, penalties, net smelter returns, etc. The derivation of assumptions made of metal or commodity price(s), for the principal metals, minerals and co-products.
+The Feasibility Study utilising assumptions regarding foreign exchange rates and commodity prices presented below.
+These prices have been set by corporate management and are considered a realistic forecast of expected commodity prices and exchange rates over the initial period of projected operation at Wingellina.
+Ni = US \$20,000/t Co = US \$45,000/t Exchange Rate (\$AUD : \$US) = US \$0.85 Head grades have been defined via Whittle optimisation and subsequent scheduling.
+Market assessment The demand, supply and stock situation for the particular commodity, consumption trends and factors likely to affect supply and demand into the future.
 A customer and competitor analysis along with the identification of likely market windows for the product.
 Price and volume forecasts and the basis for these forecasts.
 For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract.
 Detailed economic studies of the nickel market and future price estimates are considered by Metals X and applied in the estimation of revenue, cut-off grade analysis and future mine planning decisions.
 There remains strong demand and no apparent risk to the long term demand for the nickel generated from the project.
 Economic The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. NPV ranges and sensitivity to variations in the significant assumptions and inputs.
+For the CMP, which is yet to be funded, an 8% real discount rate is applied to NPV analysis.
+Sensitivity analysis of key financial and physical parameters is applied to future development project considerations and mine.
 Social The status of agreements with key stakeholders and matters leading to social licence to operate.
 The CMP is yet to start.
 It has environmental permitting, but will require mining permitting to occur.